jdblack/website/content/projects/index.md

-- I was a core developer for both [GNU Arch](https://www.gnu.org/software/gnu-arch/) and [Bazaar](http://bazaar.canonical.com/en/), invented by Thomas Lord (rest in peace), were two wof the earliest decentralized revision control systems.
+- I was a core developer for both [GNU Arch](https://www.gnu.org/software/gnu-arch/) and [Bazaar](http://bazaar.canonical.com/en/), invented by Thomas Lord (rest in peace), were two of the earliest decentralized revision control systems.

 - [The Linux Kernel](https://www.kernel.org/) with a teensy fix for toshiba laptops.